vishwamittrabhardwaj/Arducopter-4.7.1--Zerodrag-Strix-/README.md

 The firmware has been built and tested specifically for the **ZeroDrag Strix FCU** and is provided so that other users of the same hardware can upgrade their FCU without having to build the firmware themselves.

+## Source Code

+This firmware was built from the official **ArduPilot 4.7.1** source with the ZeroDrag Strix hardware definition provided in this repository.

+The ZeroDrag-specific board definition used for the build is available here:

+`source/Zerodrag/hwdef.dat`

+The corresponding ArduPilot 4.7.1 source is available from the official ArduPilot project.

+The firmware files in this repository were built from that source and hardware definition, then flashed and tested on a ZeroDrag Strix FCU.

+This repository is an unofficial community build and is not an official release from ArduPilot or ZeroDrag.

 ## Firmware Version

 - **Flight Controller:** ZeroDrag Strix FCU